 Your form will be mailed by January 31.
 You will only receive a paper form if you have not opted in to the paperless 1098-T program.

-Box 1 shows the payments made for qualified tuition and related expenses that occurred during the 2018 calendar year.
+Box 1 shows the payments made for qualified tuition and related expenses that occurred during the 2019 calendar year.
 Any payments made after Dec.
-31, 2018 will be reflected in the 2019 1098-T.
+31, 2019 will be reflected on the 2020 1098-T.

 The half-time indicator is only relevant to undergraduate students.
 Graduate students are not eligible for the American Opportunity Tax Credit (formerly the Hope Scholarship Credit), which is concerned with half-time status.
 Graduate students ARE eligible for the Lifetime Learning Credit, in which half-time status is not a determining factor.

 It might or might not be, depending on the source of funds.
 The University cannot provide tax advice to individuals; you should consult a personal tax advisor.